The Pattern in the Mundane: Rejuvenating Your "As Standard"

 Key Points

 Working with three different brands recently to help them define who they are (and, perhaps more importantly, who they want to become), I’ve been reminded that the ‘As Standard’ isn’t just a nice-to-have.
-When properly defined, it is the most robust USP a business can own.
+When properly defined, it is the sturdiest USP a business can own, protect and champion.

 But there’s a layer beneath this that I didn’t quite articulate three years ago: the role of pattern recognition.